Hans Nielsen Jeppesen: Early life and career

 He began to work for Chr.
 Broberg & Søn in 1841 and was on 28 May 1842 granted citizenship in Copenhagen.
 He was captain on Chr.
 Broberg's schooner Thomas Lawrence in 1842–1751.

 Ship-owner

-Jeppesen's first ship, Elosabeth, commissioned from a shipyard in Kalmar in 1852, was already lost in 1855..
+Jeppesen's first ship, Elosabeth, commissioned from a shipyard in Kalmar in 1852, was already lost in 1855.
 His second ship, Prima, was also commissioned directly from a shipyard.
 The rest of his ships were all used ships bought from other ship-owners.
 Only two of his ships, Coquette and Ellerslie, were owned in partnerships with others.
-By the 1870s, his fleet had grown to 10 shups.
+By the 1870s, his fleet had grown to 10 ships.